MastrMatt/liteDB-node/README.md

   });
 ```

-To check if the client has sucessfully connected to the db and is ready to used, acess the property `client.isReady`
+To check if the client has sucessfully connected to the liteDB database and is ready to be used, acess the property `client.isReady`, or simply await the promise as shown above.

 ### Commands